 “I received the schoolboy grounding, reading, writing.
 Figures.
 A touch of Latin.
 A good deal of history.
 But I am largely self-educated.
 It was a village school, not tip-top.
 Even with the best, at some point you outrun your schoolmaster, or no progress would be made in any field.”

 “Oh!
 You must sit in on lessons with me.”

 “I’m not letting you off the hook, cat.
 Dee’s plan, over my head?
 I will be the judge of that.”

 “Why,” cries the girl, “it’s plain as the nose on your face.
-Uriel must advise: one close to you . . . no, he may take that to mean you . . . a recent acquaintance has a plan you ought not to dismiss.
+Uriel must advise: one close to you . . . no, he may take that to mean you yourself . . . a recent acquaintance has a plan you ought not to dismiss.
 If you believe I spurn common sense, you insult me.
 Give this Heinzie – a good head there – give the fellow a chance.
 One more thing: force your miserable animal on me again to your sorrow.
 Annoying beast!
 Get Kelley back, or hear from me nevermore.
-That nails it, I should think,” she says, very pleased with herself.
+That covers it, I should think,” she says, very pleased with herself.